 This has resulted in higher compliance costs, with some estimating this at around $10,000 per employee at the biggest institutions.
 To give these stretched compliance departments a chance, RegTech solutions are being increasingly turned to through either AI, automation or any other way of enhancing the current processes and systems adopted by regulated companies.
 Most importantly, with deep learning, programmers have been able to catch up to this swift pace of regulatory change and feed their algorithms more data to help them learn.

-For instance, using website archiving technology to create immutable records of website content has helped many regulated firms keep up with demanded by record-keeping rules such as FCA COBS 4.1 or Article 16 of MiFID II.
+For instance, using website archiving technology to create indisputable records of website content has helped many regulated firms keep up with requirements demanded by record-keeping rules such as FCA COBS 4.1 or Article 16 of MiFID II.
 Other examples of RegTech compliance solutions include:

 - Data management solutions